horengo/Results-atomated-potsherd-detection/README.md

-# Results-atomated-potsherd-detection
+# Results of the atomated potsherd detection
-These folders include the results of two algorithms for the automated detection of potsherds using the same orthophotomsaic.
+These folders store the results of the automated extraction of individual potsherd fragments in the soil surface provided by two different approaches.
+They both used the same orthophotomsaic.
 The original images were acquired by a DJI Phantom 4 Pro V2.0 flying at a height of around 3m above ground.
+These were acquired as part of the survey of the city of Abdera and its environments.
+These images correspond to plot 591.

 Both folders contain shapefiles ready to be integrated into standard GIS software.
 References to the processes followed to create these files are: